Magnu-Shaak/Calc123/README.md

 9 - From the circuit python bundle zip file, Upload the "adafruit_bus_device" and "adafruit_display_text" folders and "adafruit_displayio_ssd1306" file into the lib folder of your CIRCUITPY drive

-10 - Eject your CIRCUITPY drive, and disconnect your XIAO RP 2040 from your computer.
+10 - Eject your CIRCUITPY drive, and disconnect your microcontroller from your computer.

 11 - Solder your XIAO RP 2040 devboard and 16 diodes (make sure they are oriented correctly) to the back of your PCB

 12 - Place the Top Plate onto the front of your PCB, and align it with the mx key switch positions

-13 - Solder the Key switches to the front of your PCB, through the plate
+13 - Solder the Key switches to the PCB on the back.
+The plate should be supported by the mx switches when you flip back over

 14 - Install the Heatset Inserts to the bottom of your Case